-A useful solution can come from a triquadratic filter (trivariate quadratic B-spline) that allows interactive renderings [37] with a high quality reconstruction (Figure 1).
-It has been shown that quadratics are significantly faster to compute than cubics (due to their smaller support and their lower degree) while providing comparable quality in the resulting interpolation [38].
-In adding this filter to the grid to define objects, the original implicit representation is reduced to a smooth C continuous representation.
-We thus combine the advantages of a sampled representation to store the potential values and a real continuous C representation to define and evaluate in a constant time the value of the potential and its first derivative everywhere in the modelling space, whatever the shape complexity.
+A useful solution can come from a triquadratic filter that allows interactive renderings [32] with a high quality recontruction.
+It has been shown that quadratics are significantly faster to compute than cubics whilst providing comparable quality in the resulting interpolation [33].
+In adding this filter to the grid to define objects, the original implicit representation is reduced to a smooth C1 continuous representation.
+We thus combine the advantages of a sampled representation to store the potential values and a real continuous C1 representation to define and evaluate in a constant time the value of the potential and its first derivative everywhere in the modelling space, whatever the shape complexity.
 Thus, both the grid and the triquadratic approximation define our objects.
 Objects are no longer defined by their original data structure.
-This ensures that if the triquadratic B-spline reconstruction is used to accurately visualise the grid and if the rendering viewport is adapted to the grid's
+This ensures that if the filter is used to accurately visualise the grid and if the rendering viewport is adapted to the grid's size, no unwanted noise or detail will appear if a more accurate visualisation technique is used.
+It is obvious that the thinness of the details in the modelled shape directly depends on the grid size, and the maximum size of the grid depends on the machine computation performance and the range of time considered as interactive.